Welcome to QRC

 Board of Directors

 Hamish is currently CEO of an investment management office taking principal investment positions and managing a range of private equity and public listed investments across a range of sectors including technology, education, technology infrastructure, primary industry, financial services and retail.
-Hamish is also a director of Mt Cook Alpine Salmon, Ferrymead Hardware Ltd as well as a number of entities in the Sinclair Investment Group and is a member of the NZ Institute of Directors.
+Hamish is also a director of Mt Cook Alpine Salmon, House of Travel and Ferrymead Hardware Ltd, as well as a number of entities in the Sinclair Investment Group and is a member of the NZ Institute of Directors and a trustee of the Arts Foundation Te Tumu Toi.

 Rick Palmer – After completing a law degree at Otago, Rick commenced his legal career in Christchurch.
 A long stint practising overseas included many years as a partner of a large UK law firm.
 After a decade away, Rick returned to NZ with his family in 1998 to head Palmer Macauley’s Kerikeri branch where he specialises in business law, farming, trust and property work.
 He also mans the Mangonui office on Tuesdays.